How Dashcam Footage Can Impact a Car Accident Case

 The footage (from an auto accident) needs to be used with caution, however.
 It is quite possible for a recording that you think is favorable to end up getting used against you during an injury claim.
-For this reason, it is critical to have a knowledgeable and trusted personal injury attorney on your side.
+For this reason, it is critical to have a knowledgeable and trusted car accident attorney on your side.

 Here is what you need to know about dashcam footage impacting a car accident claim:

 What are Dashcams?

 Dashcams are small video cameras that are mounted on the car’s windshield or dashboard.
 Typically, dashcams start recording what is in front of the car when the vehicle is started.
 Additionally, certain intricate models also feature rear-facing video and record interior video and audio.
 The video is streamed directly to the internet and/or shown on the rearview mirror.

 You need to understand that dashcams record everything without prejudice.
 In other words, the camera will record the event as it happens without regard to how the accident occurred and who was at fault.

 Dashcam or dashboard-mounted cameras are capable of capturing events during or leading up to a car accident.
 These devices are legal in all 50 states.
 However, states differ on how recorded information from these cameras can be used for surveillance.